 1899 - 1973

-Strange was also a talented songwriter and singer, and was a close pal to singin' cowboy Eddie Dean.
-Dean and Strange collaborated on various tunes including "On The Banks Of The Sunny San Juan" (Banks of the Old Rio Grande).
+Glenn was a talented songwriter and singer and a close pal to singin' cowboy Eddie Dean.
+They collaborated on various tunes including "On The Banks Of The Sunny San Juan" (Banks of the Old Rio Grande).
 Another Dean / Strange collaboration was the opening title song for Dean's TUMBLEWEED TRAIL (PRC, 1946).

-He passed away from lung cancer on September 20, 1973 at St. Joseph Hospital, Burbank, California.
+Glenn Strange passed away from lung cancer on September 20, 1973 at St. Joseph Hospital, Burbank, California.
 At the September 24, 1973 Memorial Service at Chapel of the Hills, Forest Lawn - Hollywood Hills, the eulogy was delivered by John Mantley (1920-2003), executive producer of the GUNSMOKE TV show.
 Glenn's pal Eddie Dean was the soloist.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Glenn Strange: http://us.imdb.com/name/nm0833363/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Glenn Strange: https://www.imdb.com/name/nm0833363/

 Boyd Magers' Western Clippings website has a profile on Glenn Strange, which includes an interview: http://www.westernclippings.com/heavies/glennstrange_charactersheavies.shtml

-Strange was a member of various singing groups ... including the Arizona Wranglers, Range Riders, Radio Buckaroos, Wranglers, Texas Cow Town Boys and Girls, more group variations.
+Strange was a member of various singing groups ... including the Arizona Wranglers, Range Riders, Radio Buckaroos, Texas Cow Town Boys and Girls, more group variations.
 Some appeared in the B westerns and most did radio and personal appearances.
-Click HERE and a separate window will open with an Old Corral webpage showing various singing / musical groups which included Glenn Strange.
+Click HERE and a separate window / tab will open with an Old Corral webpage showing various singing / musical groups which included Glenn Strange.

 You should find several name variations in the listing including "Strange G", "Strange Glen", etc. listed and some of his song writing credits include "On The Banks Of The Sunny San Juan" (Banks of the Old Rio Grande) by Strange and Eddie Dean, and "My Tumbleweed Trail" by Strange and Dean.